In-depth reviews

 About the MG5 EV

-Enter the all-electric MG5.
-With its functional estate bodystyle, impressive kit list and a starting price of around £31,000, it brings a more pragmatic approach to challenge the latest models in the burgeoning electric car market.
-Styling revisions and improved on-board technology were introduced in late 2022 to make the 5 EV an even more attractive proposition.
+With its functional estate bodystyle, impressive kit list and a starting price of around £31,000, the MG5 brings a more pragmatic approach to challenge the latest models in the burgeoning electric car market.
+The MG5 wasn’t a very attractive car when it first launched in 2020, but substantial styling revisions and improved on-board technology in late 2022 help make it a more attractive proposition.

 MG has also thrown in an extra sweetener in the form of its MG Pilot driver assistance package, which includes Active Emergency Braking, Lane Keep Assist with Lane Departure Warning, Traffic Jam Assist and Intelligent Speed Limit Assist.

 There are just two trim specifications available for the MG5: SE and Trophy.
-The former includes enough kit for most, with manual air con, sat-nav, Apple CarPlay and Android Auto connectivity, a DAB radio and Bluetooth, while the latter adds luxuries such as heated seats, leather upholstery, automatic climate control and a six-way electrically-adjustable driver's seat.
+The former includes enough kit for most, with manual air con, sat-nav, Apple CarPlay and Android Auto connectivity, a DAB radio and Bluetooth, while the higher-spec models feature luxuries such as heated seats, leather upholstery, automatic climate control and a six-way electrically-adjustable driver's seat.

 Electric motor, drive and performance